 Just as computer “hackers” have significantly contributed to the current landscape of computer technology, bio-hackers (DIY plant biotechnologists) may contribute to future generations of GM plants.

-According to Dr. Anastasia Bodner, a board member of Biology Fortified, Inc.:
+According to Dr. Anastasia Bodnar, a board member of Biology Fortified, Inc.:

 “… genetic engineering now has a relatively low bar to entry.
 ‘Biohackers’ working with bacteria are already conducting genetic modification experiments in their garages and spare bedrooms, and there is nothing to stop them from applying their skills to plants — or animals — in the future.